Latvia seizes second flat from Russian crime group

 The funds had originated in a complex, €200m tax-fraud in 2008 involving a UK hedge fund, Hermitage Capital, and its lawyer, Sergei Magnitsky, who died in a Russian prison after testifying that high-ranking Russian officials were in on the scam.

-The leader of the Russian crime-group, Dmitry Klyuev, is already under US, Canadian, UK, Estonian, Lithuanian and Latvian sanctions.
+The leader of the Russian crime-group, Dmitry Klyuev, is already under US, Canadian, UK, Estonian, Lithuanian, and Latvian sanctions.

 His associate and the owner of the confiscated property, Artem Zuev, is less well known.